polyseam/cndi/README.md

 ### lifecycle: destroy 🗑️

-When it comes down time to teardown your cluster, there is just one step, just
+When it comes down time to teardown your cluster, there is only one step, just
 call:

 ```bash